eshabram/ML_Compression/README.md

 Small Message Coding compression (SMC) is a compression algorithm designed for both short text messages, and large files.
-Conventional compression algorithms typically lack the ability to compress short text due to things like the inclusion of translation keys and reliance on repetative characters.
+Conventional compression algorithms typically lack the ability to compress short text due to the inclusion of translation keys, reliance on repetative characters, and various other reasons.
 SMC works by similarly to Huffman coding, in that the goal is to assign the smallest codes to the most common entries, but rather than assigning codes based on character, SMC uses a small database of words ranked by commonality.
 This method is beneficial because it removes the need for translation keys to be sent with the messages.

 ### compressing files with SMC: